figamore/wled-touch-remote/README.md

 Each command opens a resizable SDL window.
 Click or drag in the window to simulate touch input; close the window to exit.

+## ESP-NOW (deprecated)

+ESP-NOW support is deprecated in favor of standard Wi-Fi.
+Use Wi-Fi for new installations.

 ## Contributing